 Information on film grain can be communicated through the film grain characteristics (FGC) SEI message specified by Versatile Supplemental Enhancement Information (VSEI) [1].
 Film grain parameters estimated at encoder side can be signaled to the decoder by the SEI, and the modeled film grain can be synthesized on the decoder side from the SEI metadata.
 Synthesis of simulated film grain on the decoded images for the display process is optional and does not affect the decoding process specified in the draft VVC specification.

 Due to the benefits of film grain, this contribution proposes a complete VTM software implementation, including an estimation module at encoder side and a synthesis module at decoder side.
 It uses a more precise specification of the film grain synthesis process than what is described in the VSEI specification.
 In particular, the proposed methods are based on the SMPTE RDD 5 that includes a detailed description of the film grain synthesis process, with some additional adaptations.
-One of the main proposed adaptations is to use the VVC core DCT-II transform instead of the transform proposed in SMPTE RDD 5.
+One of the main proposed adaptations is to use the VVC’s core DCT-II transform instead of the transform proposed in SMPTE RDD 5.

 Illustration of FGC SEI message based on SMPTE RDD 5